read pdf version

 Our audit was extensive and included examining the systems used by the

-Departments, the Authorities, management bodies (also called lodge operators), and
+Departments, the Authorities, management bodies (also called lodge operators),

 long-term care facility operators to manage and deliver these services and